jmeehan16/sstore-doc/source/benchmarks.rst

 .. code-block:: java

 	static AtomicLong batchid = new AtomicLong(0); //monotonically-increasing batchid
-												   //increased when a new batch is created TupleGenerator tuplegenerator = new TupleGenerator(); //custom-designed tuple generator for fabricating new tuples
+				//increased when a new batch is created TupleGenerator tuplegenerator = new TupleGenerator(); //custom-designed tuple generator class for fabricating new tuples

 	protected boolean runOnce() throws IOException {